pratyushranjan2/File-Reader-C-Project/README.md

 Chirag Bansal       : Task-3
 Pratyush Ranjan     : Task-5

-Type make to compile the project
+Type make to compile the project.
 Furthur instructions on running the code is provided in the comments in main.cpp